Higher dimensional Jordan curves: A topological condition on approximating skeleta

 \section{A topological condition on approximating skeleta}

 We now introduce a condition on $E_R$ which will imply the existence of a uniformly rectifiable sets lying close to it.
-This is basically the condition that David calls TND (topological nondegeneracy condition) in \cite{david04} with a few changes to adapt it to our trees.
-Let $R \in \Top$ and $E_R$ be the set constructed in Section \ref{s:ER}, i.e. the set given in \eqref{e:newER}.
+This is akin to the condition David calls TND (topological nondegeneracy condition) in \cite{david2004hausdorff}.
+We modified it somewhat to adhere to our trees structure.
+Let $R \in \Top(k_0)$ and $E_R$ be the set constructed in Section \ref{s:ER}, i.e. the set given in \eqref{e:newER}.

 \begin{definition}[STC] Let $C_2$ be an arbitrary big constant and let $k_0 \in \N$ be as in the statement of Lemma \ref{l:corona}.
+Let $E$ be a lower content ($\cc_1, d)$-regular set.
 Then we say that the family of subsets $\{E_R\}_{R \in \Top(k_0)}$ satisfies the \textit{skeletal topological condition} with parameter $C_2$, or $C_2$-(STC), if we can find positive constants

 such that

 for which

 holds, there is a ball $B(x_2, r_2)$ centered on $E$ and contained in $B(x_1, \ell(Q))$ such that, for each one-parameter family $\{\vp_t\}_{0\leq t \leq 1}$ of Lipschitz functions on $\R^n$ that satisfy \eqref{e:vp1}, \eqref{e:vp2}, \eqref{e:vp3} and